-We use a Monte Carlo rejection technique to generate the discrete system of $N$ particles that follow the distributions of $r$ and $z$.
+We used a Monte Carlo rejection technique to generate the discrete system of $N$ particles that follow the distributions of $r$ and $z$.
 All the output is in $N$-body format (one line per particle, containing the mass, 3D position, and 3D velocity data).
-We combine the generated $N$-body velocity distribution with the position distribution generated by \textsc{McLuster} (see above).
-All the data are then scaled to standard H\'enon units.
-Binary orbital parameter distributions are retained from \textsc{McLuster}.
-Finally, we obtain the rotating King model with binary systems and a Kroupa IMF.
+We combined the generated $N$-body velocity distribution with the position distribution generated by \textsc{McLuster} (see above).
+All the data were then scaled to standard H\'enon units.
+Binary orbital parameter distributions were retained from \textsc{McLuster}.
+Finally, we obtained the rotating King model with binary systems and the \cite{kroupa} initial mass function.

 Initial conditions of the simulations are summarized in Tab.~\ref{tab:description}.
 The initial total number of single stars and binary systems in each system is $n=N_{\rm single}+N_{\rm bin} = 10\,000$.
-We adopt a binary fraction $f_{\rm bin}$, which is the ratio of the cluster members that are binary systems:
+We adopted a binary fraction $f_{\rm bin}$, which is the ratio of the cluster members that are binary systems:

 Here, $N_{\rm bin}$ and $N_{\rm single}$ are the number of binary systems and single stars, respectively.
-We model three binary fractions $f_{\rm bin}=0\%$, 10\%, and 50\%, such that the total number of stars in these models is $N=N_{\rm single}+2N_{\rm bin}=10\,000$, 11\,000, and 15\,000, respectively.
+We modeled three binary fractions $f_{\rm bin}=0\%$, 10\%, and 50\%, such that the total number of stars in these models is $N=N_{\rm single}+2N_{\rm bin}=10\,000$, 11\,000, and 15\,000, respectively.
 The corresponding initial total cluster masses are $5.8\times10^3\,M_\odot$, $6.4\times10^3\,M_\odot$, and $8.79\times10^3\,M_\odot$.
 Binary systems are generated using a uniform mass ratio distribution ($0.1 \leq q=m_2/m_1 \leq 1.0$) for $m_1>5$\,$M_\odot$, and random pairing is adopted for the remaining binary systems.
 The semimajor axes are distributed uniformly in $\log a$ between the sum of the two stellar radii and 100\,au.
-We adopt a thermal eccentricity distribution, $f(e)=2e$.
-We adopt a \cite{kroupa} initial mass function (IMF) with stellar masses between 0.08\,$M_\odot$ and 150.0\,$M_\odot$.
-For each of these models, we study two different metallicities: metal-poor clusters ($Z=0.01$) and clusters with solar metallicity ($Z=0.02$).
-Finally, we model four degrees of bulk rotation $\omega_0=0.0$, 0.6, 1.2, and 1.8.
+We adopted a thermal eccentricity distribution, $f(e)=2e$.
+We adopted a \cite{kroupa} initial mass function with stellar masses between 0.08\,$M_\odot$ and 150.0\,$M_\odot$.
+For each of these models, we studied two different metallicities: metal-poor clusters ($Z=0.01$) and clusters with solar metallicity ($Z=0.02$).
+Finally, we modeled four degrees of bulk rotation $\omega_0=0.0$, 0.6, 1.2, and 1.8.